edurant/edurant.github.io/advising/durant.md

 ---
-title: "Dr. Eric Durant: CE Academic Advising"
+title: "CE Academic Advising: Dr. Durant"
 ---

-# Academic advising

 General CE advising information, including what you need to bring to your advising meeting, how to find who your advisor is, and who the CE advisors are, is available on the
 [CE advising information webpage](./).